 Proactively address this by seeking guidance on how you can improve.
 Then, adjust your approach so your performance will improve.

-You resist feedback
+You struggle with feedback

 An aversion to feedback impedes personal and professional development.
 Employers value individuals open to constructive criticism and actively seek ways to improve.